Timetastic/slate/source/index.html.md

 # Introduction

-Welcome to the Timetastic API!
-Use the Timetastic API to feed Timetastic into your internal apps and custom workflows.
+Use the Timetastic API to integrate Timetastic into your internal apps and custom workflows.
+It's designed to be a predictable and intuitive way to interact with your company's Timetastic account.
+Like Timetastic itself the API is under continuous development so changes and improvements are to be expected.

+Be sure to keep an eye on our [Twitter Changelog](https://twitter.com/search?f=tweets&vertical=default&q=timetastic%20%23changelog&src=typd) to receive information on new additions and changes to both Timetastic and the API when we release new features and changes.

 To get started, read the section below on Authentication, then rate limiting and get stuck in.

 # Rate Limiting

-To keep things running smoothly, there is a rate limit of 5 requests per second, per API key.
-If you exceed the limit, the request will fail with a `429` response code.
-For successful calls, we set response headers containing information about the rate limit - which can help you monitor your usage.

 > Rate limiting responses look like this